Bauyrzhan Momyshuly: World War II

-In September 1941, the division was sent to the front in Malaya Vishera, at the vicinity of Leningrad.
+In September 1941, the division was sent to the front in Malaya Vishera, in the vicinity of Leningrad.
 During October, as the Wehrmacht advanced on Moscow, the 316th – now part of General Konstantin Rokossovsky's 16th Army – was transferred to the theater and tasked with defending the highway passing through the city of Volokolamsk and the surrounding area.
 Bauyrzhan's battalion was assigned an eight-kilometer-long sector along the Ruza River; Senior Lieutenant Bauyrzhan took part in 27 engagements during the defense of the Soviet capital.
 From 16 to 18 November, he and his unit were cut off from the rest of the division in the village of Matryonino, yet managed to hold off the German forces and eventually broke out back to their lines.
 For its performances, the 316th was awarded the status of a Guards formation on 23 November, and named the Panfilov 8th Guards Rifle Division in honor of its fallen commander, who was killed in action on 18 November.
 In late November, Bauyrzhan was promoted to the rank of captain.

 Bauyrzhan participated in the Soviet counter-offensive and was severely wounded on 5 December, though he declined to be evacuated to receive treatment.

 In March 1942, war correspondent Alexander Bek arrived in the 8th Guards Division.
 During the spring of that year, Bek convinced Bauyrzhan, who was reluctant at first, to cooperate with him in writing a novel about the fighting in Volokolamsk, which would eventually be published in 1944 under the title Volokolamsk Highway.
 Bauyrzhan strongly disapproved of Bek's book, which he claimed to be an unrealistic depiction of events, and criticized the author relentlessly for the remainder of his life.

 In April 1942, his commanding officer approved his promotion to the rank of major.
 In August 1942, his superiors had submitted a highly positive report on his conduct, and he was recommended to be awarded the title Hero of the Soviet Union.
 The proposal was rejected.
 The poet Mikhail Isinaliev, a friend of Bauyrzhan, wrote that a former political officer from the 8th Guards told him that this was due to his Kazakh patriotism, which was regarded as dangerous nationalism by the unit's commissars.
 Bauyrzhan joined the Communist Party during the same year.
 In October, he was promoted to the rank of lieutenant colonel.
 After eight months, he became a colonel.

 During 1943, due to the effects of his old injury, he was forced to rest in a hospital for a prolonged period.
 After being released from the hospital in March 1944, he underwent an advanced officers' course in the Voroshilov Academy.
-On 21 January 1945, Colonel Baurzhan Bauyrzhan was appointed as the commander of the 9th Guards Rifle Division, a unit of the 2nd Guards Rifle Corps in the 1st Baltic Front's 6th Guards Army.
+On 21 January 1945, Colonel Baurzhan was appointed as the commander of the 9th Guards Rifle Division, a unit of the 2nd Guards Rifle Corps in the 1st Baltic Front's 6th Guards Army.
 The 9th participated in the East Prussian offensive, taking fifteen towns near the city of Priekule.
 After the war ended, Bauyrzhan was awarded the Order of Lenin.